johnbwu/WaffleCopter/README.md

 A Java Helicopter Game

-Set environemnt variables to the path with the images, then play!
+Set environment variables to the path with the images, then play!